 • Description: Comma-separated list of exception definitions: CLASS[+][:REGEX].
 The exceptions included in the list do not stop CM from sending to the CMRF process, but force it to try again.
 If optional '+' after CLASS is present, classes which extend CLASS are matched.

-• Example value: java.sql.SQLRecoverableException,java.lang.RuntimeException+:.T.1\,2T.
+• Example value: java.sql.SQLRecoverableException,java.lang.RuntimeException+:.\T.1\,2T.\ skip-ticket skip-ticket-history skip-unit

-skip-ticket

 • Description: Tickets are not transferred during transfer/update.